zicongxie/You-Dont-Know-JS-Notes/Intro to Programming.md

 ### Scope

 *scope* (or *lexical scope*) is basically a collection of variables as well as the rules for how those variables are accessed by name.
 Only code inside that function can access that function's *scoped* variables.
+Code outside cannot access variables inside.

 ```js
 function one() {